walac/walac.github.io/_posts/2020-12-22-tizen-nui-vsix.md

 [Visual Studio](https://visualstudio.microsoft.com/), not
 [Visual Studio Code](https://code.visualstudio.com/).

-The idea is the programmer create the user interface in a [XAML](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/fundamentals/xaml?view=netdesktop-5.0#:~:text=is under construction.-,What is XAML,NET Core app.) file and the plugin displays the preview of the user interface. `NUI` already has [some support](https://docs.tizen.org/application/dotnet/guides/nui/xaml/xaml-support-for-tizen-nui/)
+The idea is that the programmer creates the user interface in a [XAML](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/fundamentals/xaml?view=netdesktop-5.0#:~:text=is under construction.-,What is XAML,NET Core app.) file and the plugin displays the preview of the user interface. `NUI` already has [some support](https://docs.tizen.org/application/dotnet/guides/nui/xaml/xaml-support-for-tizen-nui/)